bionlproc/Raredis/Error_Analysis.md

 ## Issues with discontinuous entities

-Discontinuous entities are particularly tricky and have led to several er- rors, even if the prediction is not incorrect, because the model was unable to split an entity conjunction into constituent entities.
+Discontinuous entities are particularly tricky and have led to several errors, even if the prediction is not incorrect, because the model was unable to split an entity conjunction into constituent entities.
 Consider the snippet: *“affected infants may exhibit abnormally long, thin fingers and toes and/or deformed (dysplastic) or absent nails at birth.”* Instead of generating relations with the two gold entities “abnormally long, thin fingers” and “abnormally long, thin toes”, the model simply created one relation with